 In my 15 years of coaching, women have come to me over and over again with the same problem: falling for a married man.
 The stories always begin the same way: "There's this guy... he's soo great!
 We connect in every way and he makes my heart flutter like a schoolgirl.
 I know, I know... he's married.
 But we've only gone on a couple of innocent dates..."
 Then, the guy makes his move.

-There really is no shortage of men and no man is worth that kind of hurt and humiliation.
 In another lifetime ago, as many of my readers know, I was married to a man that never stopped dating.
 Let’s just say he had more then one affair.
 Many of them were one nighters or little flings.
 One was a full blown relationship on the side.
 When I found out about this relationship, we agreed to get counseling.
 I agreed to stay.
 He agreed to call it off.
 However, it didn’t take long before all signs pointed to the fact that he was still seeing her.
 We’ll call her Kelly.

 "Daily Mail" columnist Liz Jones is at it again -- this time she's tsk-tsking celeb cads like David Arquette, Jude Law and Tiger Woods for stepping out on their beautiful, powerful partners with -- gasp! -- waitresses.
 Jones calls the phenomenon "cheating down."
 Let's ignore Jones's not-at-all subtle classism for a minute -- servers are human beings with legitimate careers and not, you know, Victorian prostitutes -- and explore her point about the appeal of sleeping with someone, er, "below your station."